- Moderate psoriasis covers 3% to 10% of your body.

 Your doctor may use the Koo-Menter Psoriasis Instrument to help decide which treatment you need.
 This one-page tool asks questions to find out how much psoriasis is affecting your life.

 Usually, doctors start with the mildest treatments.
-If the first treatment doesn't work, you'll move up to stronger and stronger treatments until you find one that clears your psoriasis.
+If the first treatment doesn't work, you'll move up to stronger and stronger treatments until you find one that clears or controls your psoriasis.

 If you have very severe psoriasis, you may need to take more than one of these drugs at a time.
 Sometimes adding ultraviolet light or sunlight to a psoriasis pill, injection, or cream can help it work better.